JuanJoZP/fem-os-benchmark/readme.md

     -   OOM events

 -   A **CSV report** of memory usage is also saved.
+-   Mean and variance of execution metrics, and plots of memory metrics are saved in `benchmark_logs/config/trial/date/stats`
--   All logs and raw data are saved in the `benchmark_logs/` directory.
+-   All logs and raw data are saved in the `benchmark_logs/config/trial/date` directory.

 ## 📁 Example Directory Structure

 ```
 benchmark_logs/
+├── config1/
-├── trial1/
+├────── trial1/
 │       └── 2025-05-16_14-03-12/
-│       ├── config_info.txt
+│           └── config_info.txt
 │           └── exec_log.txt
 │           └── exec_log.csv
 │           └── memory_log.csv
+│           └── stats/
 ```

 ## 🧩 Notes

--   The container is built and run dynamically from the configuration.
+-   The container is built and run dynamically from the configuration, then destroyed.
--   No state or container image is preserved unless explicitly saved.
--   If the python script depends on other files they should be loaded into `dependencies` directory and they will be loaded to `/root/shared` in the container
+-   If the trial script depends on other files they should be loaded into `dependencies` directory and they will be loaded to `/root/shared` in the container.

 ---